glennklockwood/limelead/content/data-intensive/storage/object-storage.md

 I will include more information about iRODS as time permits.
 Until then, [TACC's user guide for its iRODS system][iRODS at TACC] will give you a very concise idea of what iRODS allows you to do.

+### [MarFS][MarFS] - a POSIX-ish interface to object storage

+MarFS is a framework, developed at Los Alamos National Laboratory, that provides an interface to object storage that includes many familiar POSIX operations.
+Unlike a gateway that sits in front of an object store, MarFS provides this interface directly on client nodes and transparently translates POSIX operations into the API calls understood by the underlying object store.
+It is designed to be lightweight, modular, and scalable, and in many ways, it accomplishes what, for example, the `llite` client does in terms of mapping POSIX calls issued on a storage client to calls understood by the underlying object-based Lustre data representation.

+The current implementation in use at LANL uses a GPFS file system to store the metadata that a regular POSIX file system would present to its users.
+Instead of storing the data on GPFS as well, all of the files on this index system are stubs--they contain no data, but they have the ownership, permissions, and other POSIX attributes of the objects they represent.
+The data itself lives in an object store (provided by Scality, in the LANL implementation), and the MarFS FUSE daemon on each storage client uses the GPFS index file system to connect POSIX I/O calls with the data living in object storage.

+Because it connects storage clients directly to the object store rather than acting as a gateway, MarFS only provides a subset of POSIX I/O operations.
+Notably, because the underlying data are stored as immutable objects, MarFS does not allow users to overwrite data that already exists.

+I gleaned most of the above description of MarFS from public presentations and follow-up discussion with the creators of MarFS.
+I recommend looking at a [MarFS presentation given at MSST 2016][MarFS MSST slides] for more details.

 <!-- References -->
 [Instagram]: http://instagram-engineering.tumblr.com/post/13649370142/what-powers-instagram-hundreds-of-instances